 If you’re building a new house, or if it’s time to replace your old hot water tank, you may want to consider looking at a tankless water heater system.
 These are sometimes called “instantaneous” or “on-demand” water heaters.
 Instead of constantly heating water and storing it in a tank, these appliances heat up the water only as you need it.
-They have been common in Europe and Asia for years, but are still fairly new in North America.
+They have been common in Europe and Asia for years, but are still fairly new in Canada.

 It’s important to know the pros and cons of a tankless hot water heater before deciding if one is right for your home.
 Some of the benefits are: